Psalm 81 – Gathering God’s People to Listen and Obey

 i.
 “This psalm was a most appropriate ‘invitation’ to covenant renewal during the feast, when God’s people reflected on all his acts in the past.”
 (VanGemeren)

 ii.
-“Let us remember, that we have been eased of far heavier burdens, delivered from severer task-masters, and freed from a baser drudgery; the intolerable load of sin, the cruel tyranny of Satan, the vile service and bitter bondage of concupiscence.”
+“Let us remember, that we have been eased of far heavier burdens, delivered from severer task-masters, and freed from a baser drudgery; the intolerable load of sin, the cruel tyranny of Satan.”
 (Horne)

 b.
-You called in trouble, and I delivered you: Exodus 2:23-24 says that God heard the groaning of Israel under their burden of slavery in Egypt.
+You called in trouble, and I delivered you: God will hear those who cry out to Him.
+God heard the groaning of Israel under their burden of slavery in Egypt (Exodus 2:23-24).
 He brought deliverance to them through wonders and leaders like Moses.

 i.
 “The secret place of thunder was Sinai, shrouded in smoke and terrible with the voice of God (Exodus 19:16ff.; 20:18ff.).
 It was education by encounter.”
 (Kidner)